inglada/iota2/doc/source/iota2_samples_management.rst

 sampleAugmentation
 ------------------

-Sample's augmentation is about to generate sythetic samples from a sample-set.
+Sample's augmentation is used to generate sythetic samples from a sample-set.
 This feature is useful to balance class in the dataBase.
-In order to achieve this, iota2 offer an interface to the OTB `SampleAugmentation <https://www.orfeo-toolbox.org/CookBook/Applications/app_SampleSelection.html>`_ application.
+In order to achieve this, iota2 offer an interface to the OTB
+`SampleAugmentation <https://www.orfeo-toolbox.org/CookBook/Applications/app_SampleSelection.html>`_ application.
 To augment samples, users must chose between methods to perform augmentation and set how many samples must be add.

 Methods
 ^^^^^^^